tadeuasarro/delivery-center/README.md

 # FDelivery Center Test

-##### In this API I'm parsing a JSON file and verificating it with a third party service, the I submit the data into a database.
+##### In this API I'm parsing a JSON file and verificating it with a third party service, then I submit the data into a database.

 #### Features
 - Parse the input;